UniversalDependencies/docs/index.md

 New: preparing [v2](v2/index.html).
 <!--; report from the [Prague meeting](2016-09-05--06-prague/index.html).-->

-# Contribute
+# Contribute to UD

-Please read the [instructions](language_metadata.html) for adding a new language and encoding its metadata.
+If you want to add a new language/treebank, please read the [instructions](language_metadata.html) for adding a new language and encoding its metadata.

-Follow the steps in the [release checklist](release_checklist.html) and make sure your data shows as validating in the [format validation runs](validation.html).
+If you are planning a release of an existing treebank, please ollow the steps in the [release checklist](release_checklist.html) and make sure your data shows as validating in the [format validation runs](validation.html).
 Check the [content validation](svalidation.html) for any suspicious patterns in the data;
 there are direct links to our treebank search that you can use to browse the suspicious data points.
 Check that the [list of contributors](contributors.html) is correct; this is gathered from the [metadata](language_metadata.html) in the READMEs.
 General instructions for contributing to the online documentation can be found [here](contributing.html).

+# Tools and additional documentation

 There is a separate [page about tools](tools.html) that are available for work with UD data.

-Direct link to the experimental
+Direct links to the experimental language family documentation:

 * [Slavic language family documentation](slavic.html)
 * [Uralic language family documentation](uralic.html)